Best Practices for Large-Enrollment Online Courses, Part I

 Use Quizzes whenever they are a viable option.
 If an assignment can be adequately replaced by a well-constructed quiz, this is an excellent first option.
 If a paper or project can be cut in half, with half being a written reflection assignment and the other half being a quiz of the student’s knowledge of a topic, this drastically reduces the amount of text an instructor has to read, correct, and grade.

-Provide feedback for all questions for right and wrong answers.
+Build in feedback for all questions for right and wrong answers.
 This serves two functions: helping students correct misunderstandings in an environment where they may be less likely to receive extensive feedback, and reducing emails to the instructor on why they missed a question.

 Challenge students at higher cognitive levels when applicable.
 It’s common for multiple choice questions to require low cognitive levels of thinking, such as remembering or recognizing information.
 Instead of using simple questions like “What year did Arizona become a state?” which can quickly be googled, try writing questions that require the synthesis of multiple ideas, such as “Which of the following reasons that led Arizona to become a state also applies to the current application of Puerto Rico to become a state?”